wahidrahim/yata-laravel-vue/README.md

 # Yet Another Todo App (YATA)
-## now with 100% more Laravel and Vue!
+## Now with 100% more Laravel and Vue!

 ### Requirements:
   - php